jbreckmckye/trkl/README.md

 My motto is: "If you can find a smaller reactive programming microlibrary... keep it to yourself"

+## Installation

+You can either drop `trkl.min.js` straight into your project, or run

+    npm install trkl --save

+Trkl works in both CommonJS and AMD environments, but it can also create a simple `window.trkl` object otherwise.

 ## API

 ### trkl()